Tropical cyclones in 2023

 Satellite photos of 30 tropical cyclones worldwide that reached at least Category 3 on the Saffir–Simpson scale throughout 2023, from Freddy in February to Jasper in December.

 Among them, Mawar (second image in the second row) was the most intense with a minimum central pressure of 900 hPa.

 During 2023, tropical cyclones formed in seven major bodies of water, commonly known as tropical cyclone basins.
 They were named by various weather agencies when they attained maximum sustained winds of 35 knots.
 Throughout the year, a total of 115 systems formed, with 79 of them being named.
-The most intense storm this year was Typhoon Mawar, which had a minimum pressure of 900 hPa.
+The most intense storm of the year was Typhoon Mawar, which had a minimum pressure of 900 hPa.
 The deadliest tropical cyclone of the year was Storm Daniel, which killed at least 5,591 people in Libya, Greece, Turkey, and Bulgaria.
 Meanwhile, the costliest tropical cyclone was Typhoon Doksuri which caused at least $28.4 billion (USD) worth of damage in China, the Philippines and Taiwan, becoming the costliest on record outside the Atlantic Ocean basin.
 Among this year's systems, thirty became major tropical cyclones, of which nine intensified into Category 5 tropical cyclones on the Saffir–Simpson scale (SSHWS), the most since 2018.
-The accumulated cyclone energy (ACE) index for the 2023 (seven basins combined), as calculated by Colorado State University (CSU) was 857.4 units, which was above the 1991–2020 mean of 770.2 units.
+The accumulated cyclone energy (ACE) index for 2023 across all seven basins, as calculated by Colorado State University (CSU), was 857.4 units, which was above the 1991–2020 mean of 770.2 units.